libp2p/specs/RFC/0002-signed-envelopes.md

 To verify, a peer will "inflate" the `publicKey` into a domain object that can verify signatures, prepare a buffer as above and verify the `signature` field against it.

-## Local Storage of Signed Envelopes

-Signed envelopes can be used for ephemeral data, but we may also want to persist them for a while and / or make previously recieved envelopes accesible to various libp2p modules.

-For example, if the envelope contains an [address record][addr-records-rfc], those records might be used to populate a peer store with self-certified records.
-Rather than requiring the peer store to persist the full envelope, we could have a separate "envelope storage" service that keeps signed messages around for future reference.

-The peer store can then just store the `cid` alongside a flag that indicates that the address came from a trusted source.
-If we're using a persistent peer store and the process restarts, we can look up the stored `cid` in the envelope storage and verify the signature again.

-If we decide to build this, the storage service should have some kind of garbage collection / TTL scheme to avoid unbounded growth.

 [addr-records-rfc]: ./0003-address-records.md
 [peer-id-spec]: ../peer-ids/peer-ids.md